Statistics, Predictive Modeling

 Multivariate Dependence Techniques

-For multivariate dependence techniques, JMP provides partial least squares regression (PLS) and discriminant analysis.
+For multivariate dependence techniques, JMP provides partial least squares regression (PLS), discriminant analysis, naïve Bayes and nearest neighbor classifiers, and the Gaussian Process.

 PLS is a versatile technique that can consume data of any shape, and with any number of X’s and Y’s.
 It is often applied in situations where linear regression is not viable because there are more X's than rows, but it can also be seen as a technique useful within predictive modeling generally.